pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 This essentially says that the equivalent \\(e_1\\) and \\(e_2\\) programs compile into equivalent programs \\(t_1\\) and \\(t_2\\), even with both phases of compilation put together.
 We successfully demonstrate that this correctness approach works for these two phases of compilation by rigorously proving this theorem.

-With this, we have completed our proof of full abstraction compilation correctness for two compilation passes layered together utilizing a single joint language definition.
+With this, we have completed our proof of full abstraction compiler correctness for two compilation passes layered together utilizing a single joint language definition.
 In future work, we hope to add more layers of compilation to our proof and tackle some difficult compilation phases such as memory allocation and garbage collection.